FREQUENTLY ASKED QUESTIONS.....THE RISING DRAGON "FAQ" PAGE

 How old do you have to be to get a tattoo?

 You must be 18 or over.
 Not any younger, doesn't matter if your parents will sign for you or swear on a stack of bibles.
 The New York City Health Dept. wrote that rule because in other states where one parent consented and they were a divorced couple, the other parent was upset their child was tattooed, and so you had a mess.
 So you have to be 18 on the dot, no ifs Ands or Buts.
 Be ready to prove yourself with a photo ID because ocassionally we will ask to see it.

-Do you take "walk-ins" or must I make an appointment?
+Do you take "walk-ins" "walk-ups" or must I make an appointment?

 We always accept walk-ins if the schedule is light.
-We've actually hired more artists like Jason Barletta for example that specialize in Walk-Ins.
+Most often that will occur during a weekday, especially in the early hours after opening.
 Appointments are mandatory if you want to schedule anything after the day you are calling.
 In other words, a cash deposit is necessary for bookings into the future.
 People out of town or who can't come in twice can contact uas via email to pay a deposit by credit card a week or two before their appointment.
-We require deposits because unfortunately, many many many people have stood us up and hindered our business and didn't give it another thought.
+We have recently implemented PayPal Invoicing to make it easier to leave a deposit if you are coming in from out of town.